 Safety Information – Storage and Handling of Hazardous Materials

 The use and storage of hazardous materials is regulated by the Right to Know Law, also called the Hazard Communication Standard.
-The Right to Know Law affects nearly every employee at MU because it applies to the use of all chemicals or products that have a documented safety or health hazard.
+The Right to Know Law affects nearly every employee at Marshall University because it applies to the use of all chemicals or products that have a documented safety or health hazard.
 Such substances include toners and cleaners used in office environments, janitorial supplies, lubricants, welding electrodes and gases, metal stock, etc. The OSHA Laboratory Standard supersedes the Right to Know Law in chemical laboratories.

 6.1 The University Hazard Communication Plan